Have you ever had a sales prospect who seemed like a perfect match—but then they “ghosted” you?

 Among my clients, I tend to see proposal close rates of between 20% and 70%—that is, the agency gives the prospect a proposal and 20-70% of the prospects ultimately sign to become a paying client.

 That’s a huge range, right?
-Fortunately, I’ve identified a few key factors that drive this, which makes it easier to get your close rate above 50%.
+As a benchmark, I recommend targeting a 50-70% proposal-to-close rate.
+I’ve identified a key factors that drive this, to help you get your close rate above 50%.

 Key factors in higher close rates for agencies